cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 This was no small task (sometimes the transition took decades).
 Today, migration is big business in the library world (see Breeding's site for other examples).
 First, this is because the technology changes fast.
-Second, there competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.
+Second, there are competing electronic resource management products that librarians can choose to use for their communities, and librarians might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.

 ## Conclusion